Arsenal's Wojciech Szczesny has apologised for the comments made by his father, in which he blamed Arsene Wenger for the goalkeeper's slump in form.

 “I am proud to be a part of Arsenal and I see my future at this great club.”

-Fellow countryman Lukasz Fabianski replaced Szczesny in goal for Arsenal's 2-0 Champions League win over Bayern Munich, and kept his place in the for Saturday's Premier League trip to Swansea City.
+Countryman Lukasz Fabianski replaced Szczesny in goal for Arsenal's 2-0 Champions League win over Bayern Munich, and kept his place in the team for Saturday's Premier League trip to Swansea City.